 Chiang Mai is the largest city in mountainous Northern Thailand.
-Tucked away in a secluded road in one of Chiang Mai’s centuries old communities, not far from the Ping river, is a luxury boutique hotel called Puripunn Baby Grand Boutique Hotel.
-Yes that is quiet a mouth full for a hotel name.
+Tucked away in a secluded road in one of Chiang Mai’s centuries-old communities, not far from the Ping river, is a luxury boutique hotel called Puripunn Baby Grand Boutique Hotel.
+Yes, that is quite a mouth full for a hotel name.
 This boutique hotel has a total of 30 rooms and was built in a contemporary Lanna Oriental architectural style, inspired by traditional homes from the region.

-I arrived by taxi and the first thing I noticed was the secluded garden setting which was stunning, and is a clear message of a place of peace, tranquility and pure luxury.
+I arrived by taxi and the first thing I noticed was the secluded garden setting which was stunning and is a clear message of a place of peace, tranquillity and pure luxury.
 At the main entrance was a large open patio with a gorgeous pillowed lounge in the middle, it was a beautiful welcome to the Puripunn.
-This hotel was saturated with fresh roses throughout and the attention to detail regarding décor, interior design and ambiance is why the Puripunn Baby Grand Boutique Hotel keeps being awarded as one of the top hotels to stay in Chiang Mai.
+This hotel was saturated with fresh roses throughout and the attention to detail regarding décor, interior design and ambience are why the Puripunn Baby Grand Boutique Hotel keeps being awarded as one of the top hotels to stay in Chiang Mai.
 They are proud of it looking at the multiple awards on display in the reception area.

 I arrived in Chiang Mai in August and this is the monsoon season, most days are hot and humid with the occasional shower.
 In this hot weather there nothing better then a nice swim and the Puripunn has a lovely secluded pool in a beautiful garden setting.
 In the middle of the pool was the Jacuzzi and this area was covered from the sun, which is great in the soaring heat of Chiang Mai.

 Spa – The Sala